-At one point we ran into another couple.
+At one point, we ran into another couple.
 I thought it was Keith and Karen at first, the Florida hikers we met with Parks a few days ago, but it was Dan and Ruth.
 They live in the Finger Lakes area (NY) and recently completed all of the North Country Trail.

 Moving on, this area of the trail is well-marked, with lots of signs indicating the distance to the next road crossing.
 After a few hours, we saw a sign indicating that Alexander Hill Road, where our car was parked, was farther away than the map indicated.
 Not again!
 We figured from what Tom said that the other volunteer must have re-routed a lot of trail somewhat recently, and that the maps didn’t reflect this.
-We ended up hiking three more miles in this section than we planned on.
+We ended up hiking three more miles in this section than we had planned on.

 On our way back to the car, we took a .3-mile detour to see Royalston Falls, but the detour was poorly marked and we could only see a tiny portion of the falls (we were probably in the wrong spot).
 We couldn’t spend any more time looking for a better vantage point, though, because it was quickly getting dark.
 We reached our cars just as night fell.

 Thus ended our thru-hike of the New England National Scenic Trail.
 We enjoyed the majority of our time, but we did find the hiking difficult.
-But it’s the difficult things in life that often prove the most rewarding, isn’t it?
+However, it’s the difficult things in life that often prove the most rewarding, isn’t it?